Pharmacy Technicians and Support Staff

 witnessed tasks/observations and competency logs

-summative appraisal and sign-off by an Educational Supervisor (ES)
+summative appraisal and sign-off by an Designated Educational Supervisor (DES)

-Formative and summative competency assessment will be carried out in the workplace by the employer with on-line knowledge assessment and an OSCE for those undertaking Medicines Reconciliation delivered by us.
+Formative and summative competency assessment will be carried out in the workplace by the employer with an on-line knowledge assessment.

 It is at the employer’s discretion when a member of staff meets local standards to deliver a service and meet their job description.